Orange-OpenSource/noria-ontology/ontology/noria-0.2/README.md

 ## Naming convention

-Each ontology document must be in [Turtle](https://www.w3.org/TR/turtle/) syntax, and saved in a folder whose name corresponds to the version of the data model:
+Every ontology document must be a Turtle document, and be named as follows:

 ```
-NAME-MAJOR.MINOR/DOCUMENT.ttl
+NAME-MAJOR.MINOR.ttl
 ```
 where:

 - NAME matches `^[a-z]*$`